 Subsection (c) permits the court to treat an employer and employee as one party where the employer is subject to liability only because of the doctrine of respondeat superior.
 Other situations that may deserve the same treatment involve vicarious liability under partnership and other business arrangements, such as a joint enterprise, as well as other principal and agent relationships.
-The court may also find it appropriate to treat an owner and permissive operator of a motor vehicle under "owner consent" statutes as one party.
-A manufacturer and retailer of a product would also be possible candidates for such unitary treatment.
+The court also may find it appropriate to treat an owner and permissive operator of a motor vehicle under an "owner consent" statute as one party.
+In addition, a manufacturer and retailer of a product may be possible candidates for such unitary treatment.